cerna/linux-evl/Documentation/dovetail.rst

 The migration process of a task from the GPOS/in-band context to the high-priority, out-of-band context is as follows:

-1. :c:func:`dovetail_enter_head` is invoked from the migrating task context, with the same prerequisites than for calling :c:func:`schedule` (preemption enabled, interrupts on).
+1. :c:func:`dovetail_leave_inband` is invoked from the migrating task context, with the same prerequisites than for calling :c:func:`schedule` (preemption enabled, interrupts on).